Cragzu/comp1930_group10/README.md

 -
 - The `index.html` file is the main landing page, linking to other areas of the site.
 - All `html` files are different pages in our website, named according to what they are.
-- We have several `css` files, a main `stylesheet.css` containing most of our styles, and a few specialized ones containing specific styles for certain things.
+- We have several `css` files in the `styles` folder, a main `stylesheet.css` containing most of our styles, and a few specialized ones containing specific styles for certain things.
-- Our `js` files contain scripts and components. the `display...` JavaScript files are for displaying various components in order to make them reusable, such as the page header.
+- Our `js` files contain scripts and components.
+They are located in the `scripts` folder.
+The `display...` JavaScript files are for displaying various components in order to make them reusable, such as the page header.
 Other JavaScript files contain functions for various features of our site.
 We also have a `firebase_setup.js` file containing our Firebase keys which are used throughout the project.